-The meeting brought together Security Council members as well as a diverse group of key stakeholders including UN entities such as the Department of Peacekeeping Operations (DPKO), Department of Political Affairs (DPA), the Alliance of Civilizations, and the Counter-Terrorism Implementation Task Force (CTITF).
-The discussions elicited intriguing comments and questions surrounding the definition, scope, and ownership of CVE at the UN and the need for wider institutional input as CVE norms and practices gain momentum at the national, regional, and international levels.
-The role of the Council in shaping mandates and offering policy guidance, and enhancing strategic communication through actions and sanctions, and allocating resources for field missions, for example, were discussed as means by which the Council could further support and enhance CVE efforts.
-Given the increasing complexity of contemporary peace operations, particularly in the midst of conflict dynamics that include elements of extremism and terrorism, entry points for CVE and enhancing the capacities for relevant UN entities were also underscored by participants.
+The meeting brought together Security Council members as well as a diverse group of key stakeholders including UN entities such as the Department of Peacekeeping Operations, Department of Political Affairs, the Alliance of Civilizations, and the Counter-Terrorism Implementation Task Force.
+The discussions elicited comments and questions surrounding the definition, scope, and ownership of CVE at the United Nations and the need for wider institutional input as CVE norms and practices gain momentum at the national, regional, and international levels.

 This closed-door roundtable was followed by an open lunchtime discussion on the topic with Dr. Fatima Akilu, who is a Director in the Office of the National Security Advisor in Nigeria, with a focus on CVE.
 Dr. Akilu described Nigeria’s CVE program as their “soft approach to terrorism,” focusing on education, mental health, and arts and culture.
 She sees the UN playing a leading role as a CVE actor, for example, through institutionalizing CVE, providing a common platform for CVE engagement, and providing support for the development of national and regional CVE strategies.
 Moreover, she thanked the Council for their strong action against Boko Haram and hoped that CVE engagement might offer a platform for enhanced regional and international cooperation.